-All Students/High Needs Students including our ATSI subgroup: Students with Disabilities, African American Students, and Students with Two or More races
+All Students/High Needs Students including ATSI subgroup: Students with Disabilities and Two or More races

 Implement a social/emotional course of study that supports students and staff in order to acquire and apply the knowledge, attitudes, and skills to manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships with peers and adults, and make responsible decisions.
 Improved social/emotional skills and decision-making will lead to an increase in academic achievement.
 The social-emotional learning (SEL) system will be designed to help leadership, staff, and students strengthen their social-emotional skills and create a positive and supportive school climate.
 This will also include increasing the neighborhood-to-school connection to build school pride and encourage a positive school community.
+Provide all students with access to Social Emotional based curriculum that will support students and staff in teaching specific skills needed to address student's social/emotional learning (SEL) needs.